The cost of travelling to Cambodia

 3 - Transport in Cambodia

-If you will be traveling to Cambodia, transport is one of the things you should know about too.
-It is important to point out that the country is not very big and local transport is quite easy to use for travelling from one part of the country to another.
+If you are travelling to Cambodia, transport is one of the things you should know about too.
+It is important to point out that the country is not very big and that local transport is quite easy to use for travelling from one part of the country to another.

 Travelling by plane: airports in Cambodia

 Given the size of the country, I don’t really know many people who have decided to take a domestic flight within Cambodia.
-For information, the country has 3 airports: Phnom Penh, Siem Reap, and Sihanoukville airport, on the south coast of the country.
+For information, the country has 3 airports: Phnom Penh, Siem Reap and Sihanoukville Airport, on the south coast of the country.
 The first two offer flights to Europe.
-Sihanoukville airport seems to serve only the surrounding countries (Malaysia, Vietnam, China) and provide domestic flights.
+Sihanoukville Airport seems to serve only the surrounding countries, such as Malaysia, Vietnam and China, and also provides domestic flights.

-It is possible that some tourists that are only coming to see the temples of Angkor, for example, further west of the country, may consider taking a flight from Phnom Penh to Siem Reap.
+It is possible that some tourists who are only coming to see the temples of Angkor, for example, further west in the country, may consider taking a flight from Phnom Penh to Siem Reap.

-In this case, airfares are between 40 and 60$ for a return flight between the two cities (50 minutes flight).
-It is certainly much shorter than by bus, but between the baggage check-in, taking another form of transport to get to the airport, etc., I’m not sure that it is any more advantageous.
+In this case, airfares are between 40 and 60$ for a return flight between the two cities, with a 50-minute flight.
+It is certainly much shorter than by bus, but between baggage check-in, taking another form of transport to get to the airport, and so on, I’m not sure it is really more advantageous.

 Bus transport

 This is by far the most common means of transport in Cambodia, for tourists and Cambodians alike.
 Overall, the buses are well maintained and in better condition than in Laos, for instance.
 There are often several price ranges, from the most economical to the “luxury bus”, used especially for long distances.
-To remind you: 1€ = 4700 Riels.
+As a reminder: 1€ = 4700 Riels.

-Here are some ideas of the bus prices in Cambodia:
+Here are some ideas of bus prices in Cambodia:

 - Phnom Penh – Kep: $6, 5h,